rdmpage/bibliographic-metadata-json/README.md

 # Representing bibliographic data in JSON

 These are notes on how to model bibliographic metadata in JSON.
-I am assuming that if you are ready this you accept representing data as documents, and serialising those documents in JSON is a good thing to do.
+I am assuming that if you are reading this you accept representing data as documents, and serialising those documents in JSON is a good thing to do.
 For example, once you have data in JSON you can store it in a database such as CouchDB, or a search index like Elasticsearch.
 Other models are available, such as using a relational database (e.g., Pyle, R. L. (2004).
 Taxonomer: a relational data model for managing information relevant to taxonomic research.
 Phyloinformatics, 1, 1–54. http://doi.org/10.5281/zenodo.59790 ).

 ## BibJSON